Chiltern Way Academy

-The Chiltern Way Academy (established April 2016) is a secondary phase specialist school for boys and girls with social, emotional communication and interaction difficulties (SECID).
-All of the students are between 11 and 18 years of age.
+The Chiltern Way Academy (established April 2016) is a mix between primary and secondary specialist schools for boys and girls with social, emotional communication and interaction difficulties (SECID).
+All of the students are between 4 and 19 years of age.

+About The School

 The school provides education, care and therapies for the range of need that exists across the behaviour spectrum.
 This includes young people with social and emotional needs and young people with a diagnosis of ASD (Autistic Spectrum Disorder).